QUALIFYING FOR FREE/REDUCED LUNCH

 AHS is Exempting from administration of medical marijuana to a qualified student by school personnel due to the current conflicts with Federal law on this matter.
 AHS Policy for Administering Medical Marijuana to Students

-Thanks to our ongoing collaboration with the 9R School District, AHS students are able to ride all routes of the 9R buses to Durango High School in the morning, where they can then transfer to the hub bus that delivers them to AHS.
-The hub bus leaves DHS and arrives at AHS so that our students are on time for their first period classes.
-Students may also board the hub bus at DHS without taking a route bus beforehand.
-In the afternoons, the hub bus will leave AHS after school to DHS; students may then board another 9R bus to return home.
+Thanks to our ongoing collaboration with the 9R School District, AHS students are able to ride all routes of the 9R buses to Durango High School in the morning, where they can then transfer to the Hub Bus that delivers them to AHS.
+The Hub Bus leaves DHS and arrives at AHS so that our students are on time for their 1st period classes.
+Students may also board the Hub Bus at DHS without taking a route bus beforehand.
+In the afternoons, the Hub Bus will leave AHS after school to transport students to DHS; students may then board another 9R bus to return home.

-Please be aware that on the days when 9R is not in session, neither the 9R route buses or the hub bus will be available.
+The Hub Bus is NOT available Monday afternoons since 9R schools have early release while AHS does not.
+Please be aware that on the days when 9R is not in session, neither the 9R route buses or the Hub Bus will be available.